Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The important thing is to test.
 You can take any photo you want, but think hard about the ones you show if the photo lacks unity throughout.

 Photographs have something we call visual weight.
 You can achieve visual weight, or balance, with a number of methods.

 A simple way to think of Symmetry in balance is to have your photo dead center – even on all sides.
-I know, you're told to follow the Rule of Thirds, but that's a rule to break on occasion.
+I know, you’re told to follow the Rule of Thirds, but that’s a rule to break occasionally.
 Symmetrical subjects often carry a sense of power along with their innate sense of balance.

 Asymmetry allow you to start placing elements on different parts of the photo.
 However, you need to maintain your sense of balance.
 So if something is in the lower left corner, perhaps you need another element in the upper right.
 Think of it as adding a counter-weight to your photo, as in this example below: